GEICO Renters Insurance Review

 Contact GEICO to Report the Incident

-File your claim through GEICO's website or call their claims line right after the incident.
-Share information about the damage, including dates, causes and affected property.
+File your claim through GEICO's website or call its claims line right after the incident.
+Share details about the damage, including dates, causes and affected property.

 2. 2